RTNO1/NVIDIA-DLI-Workshop/ENG/README.md

 ### Place:
 Zoom (to be announced to registered participants)
 ### Content:
-<a href="https://www.nvidia.com/en-us/training/instructor-led-workshops/fundamentals-of-deep-learning/" target="_blank">See the content of this NVIDIA page</a> (Upon successful completion of the assessment, participants will receive an NVIDIA DLI certificate like <a href="https://learn.next.courses.nvidia.com/certificates/29591b570cdb4b8bb0b0ea7259e9ab83" target="_blank">this</a>.)
+<a href="https://www.nvidia.com/en-us/training/instructor-led-workshops/fundamentals-of-deep-learning/" target="_blank">See the content of this NVIDIA DLI page</a> (Upon successful completion of the assessment, participants will receive an NVIDIA DLI certificate like <a href="https://learn.next.courses.nvidia.com/certificates/29591b570cdb4b8bb0b0ea7259e9ab83" target="_blank">this</a>.)
 ### Expected Number of Participants:
 40 (first-come-first-served basis among students with the following qualifications)
 ### Prerequisites: